Defective Drug Zithromax Attorneys in New York City

 The more common side effects of Zithromax include (but are not limited to) the following, and you may find that you experienced some of these symptoms:

 Your family physician should be aware of any symptoms and use caution when prescribing this drug to treat infections requiring antibiotics.
 In addition, a good family physician will advise and warn you of further possible side effects of Zithromax or its interaction with other drugs.
-The list of drugs that cause negative interactions with Zithromax are many, and some of them include anti-malaria medications, certain heart and blood pressure medications, migraine headache medications, cholesterol lowering medications (such as statins) and others.
+The list of drugs that cause negative interactions with Zithromax is many, and some of them include anti-malaria medications, certain heart and blood pressure medications, migraine headache medications, cholesterol-lowering medications (such as statins), and others.
 For a full list of medications that should be considered before taking Zithromax, see your local pharmacist or refer to sources such as the U.S. Food and Drug Administration for more information and updates.

 Instead of taking on the legal issues by yourself when dealing with physicians who may have prescribed Zithromax (or Zithromax by any other name), your best course of action is to contact a law firm that specializes in defective drug cases.
-The team at Finz & Finz, P.C., consists of defective drug attorneys renowned for achieving desirable results in defective drug lawsuits.
-The lawyers and paralegals at the firm are standing by to answer your questions about Zithromax and other defective drugs.
-Without any obligation, we invite you to fill out and submit our Free Zithromax Case Evaluation form, or you can contact us toll free at (855) TOP-FIRM to further discuss your case.
+The Finz & Finz, P.C. team consists of New York City defective drug attorneys renowned for achieving desirable results in defective drug lawsuits.
+The lawyers and paralegals at the firm are standing by to answer your questions about Zithromax and other faulty drugs.
+Without any obligation, we invite you to fill out and submit our Free Zithromax Case Evaluation form, or you can contact us toll-free at (855) TOP-FIRM to further discuss your case.